COVID-19

 34.7 No vote - deemed negative

-Notwithstanding the provisions of section 34.6 of this by-law, every standing committee member who is not recused from voting by reason of a declared conflict of interest, shall be deemed to be voting against the motion if he/she declines or abstains from voting.
+Notwithstanding the provisions of section 34.6 of this by-law, every standing committee member who is not recused from voting by reason of a declared conflict of interest, shall be deemed to be voting against the motion if they decline or abstain from voting.

 34.8 Secret voting - on motion - prohibited